This post is also available in: Nederlands

 - Skip going out for dinner.
-It is even as nice to invite friends and prepare a home-made meal.
+It is just as nice to invite friends and prepare a home-made meal.
 This will cost you way less, especially if you ask your friends to share the grocery costs.

 - Don’t party every week.
 Entrance tickets and alcohol are expensive!

 - Sell everything you don’t need.
-Believe me, in the past years you have saved a lot of stuff you don’t actually use or need, while other people love to buy it from you!
+Believe me, in the past years you have saved a lot of stuff you don’t actually use or need, while other people would love to buy it from you!

 - Make your groceries as cheap as possible.
 Don’t live unhealthily, but you can really skip cheese or cookies for a week.
 Buy what you really need and treat yourself with one extra item every week.

 We loved the process of saving money.
 Every month when our salary came in, a set amount of money went straight into our savings account.
-It was so nice to see the balance growing every month and feel that we were a step closer to actually sitting in that plane and leave everything behind!
+It was so nice to see the balance growing every month and feel that we were a step closer to actually sitting in that plane and leaving everything behind!

 Figure out where you want to go